-Distinctive features: "Designed to be easily programmable in a business office or scientific laboratory".
+Distinctive features: Used an early 4-bit microprocessor, the Rockwell PPS-4 (Parallel Processing System).
+Is "designed to be easily programmable in a business office or scientific laboratory".
 Programs saved on magnetic cards.

 Capabilities: 4 function, limited scientific, programmable, magnetic card reader.